Pécs: Geography

 Pécs is located in the Carpathian Basin of Central Europe, in the center of the southern Hungarian county of Baranya.
 It is bordered by the Mecsek hills to the north, and by a rolling plain to the south.
 Pécs has a significant mining past.
-Mecsek dolomitic water is famous for its high density of minerals at constant poise.
+Mecsek dolomitic water is famous for its steady, balanced high density of minerals.

-The city of Pécs is located near to the border of Croatia.
+The city of Pécs is located near the border of Croatia.
 Its southern part is rather flat whereas its northern part clings to the slope of the Mecsek mountains.
 It has a very favorable climate, and is bordered by a flourishing woody area.
 During hot summer nights a cooling air streams down from Mecsek to clean the air of the city.

 Pécs is bordered by plains to the south (elevation 120–130 m), while the Mecsek mountains rise up to elevations of 400–600 meters behind the city.
 Jakab-hill, located in the western Mecsek, is 592 m (1942 ft) tall, Tubes, straight above Pécs, is 612 m (2008 ft) tall, and Misina is 535 m (1755 ft) tall.
 Higher parts of the city climb up to 200–250 m (656 to 820 ft), mainly Pécsbánya, Szabolcsfalu, Vasas and Somogy.
 Woody areas generally start from elevations of about 300 m (984 ft).
 The Mecsek hills are marked by numerous valleys which play a key role in ameliorating the climate of the city in the absence of lakes and rivers.
 Waters coming down from the Mecsek hills flow into the Pécsi stream under the east–west rail road leading them eventually to the Danube.

 History

 Ancient Roman city

 The area has been inhabited since ancient times, with the oldest archaeological findings being 6,000 years old.
-Before the Roman era the place was inhabited by Celts.
+Before the Roman era, the area was inhabited by Celts.

 The city of Sopianae was founded by Romans at the beginning of the 2nd century, in an area peopled by Celts and Pannoni tribes.
-By the 4th century, it became the capital of Valeria province and a significant early Christian center.
-The early Christian necropolis from that era became a UNESCO World Heritage Site in December 2000.

-When Western Hungary was a province of the Roman Empire (named Pannonia), the Romans founded several wine-producing colonies under the collective name of Sopianae where Pécs now stands, in the early 2nd century.
+In the early 2nd century, when much of today's western Hungary was a province of the Roman Empire named Pannonia, the Romans founded several wine-producing colonies under the collective name of Sopianae where Pécs now stands.

 The centre of Sopianae was where the Bishop's Palace now stands.
 Some parts of the Roman aqueduct are still visible.
-When Pannonia province was divided into four administrative divisions, Sopianae was the capital of the division named Valeria.
+When the Roman province of Pannonia was divided into four administrative divisions, Sopianae was named the capital of the division named Valeria.

-In the first half of the 4th century, Sopianae became an important Christian city.
-The first Christian cemeteries, dating back to this age, are inscribed on the World Heritage List.
-By the end of the century, Roman rule weakened in the area, mostly due to attacks by Barbarians and Huns.
+By the 4th century, Sopianae became the capital of Valeria province and a significant early Christian centre.
+The early Christian necropolis in the city dates back to this era, and the Christian tombs there are unique in their architectural design, consisting of underground burial chambers below above-ground memorial chapels, and are highly decorated with Christian murals.
+These tombs became a UNESCO World Heritage Site in December 2000.
+By the end of the century, Roman rule weakened in the area, mostly due to attacks by various Barbarian peoples, more prominently the Huns.